tleaks22/osticket-prereqs/README.md

 </p>
 <p>
-Here we finally installed the OSticket platform on the VM within microsoft azure
+Here we finally installed the OSticket platform on the VM within Microsoft Azure
 </p>
 <br />